opengisch/QField-docs/en/prepare/picture_path.rst

 1. Go to QFieldSync plugin --> Project configuration
 2. Select the table "Photo Naming"
-3. Choose the layer, the field and introduce the expression
+3. Choose the layer, the field and configure the expression

 Use expressions to configure the path of the attachments.
 Usually DCIM is used as the main folder and it's the default.